 - Continue frying the chicken in batches until all of the chicken has been cooked.

-- Once all your chicken has been fried, place it in the oven just on warm, and prepare the sauce.
+- Once all your chicken has been fried, place it in the oven just warm, and prepare the sauce.

-- Place a sauce pan over medium heat and add in your chicken stock, lemon juice, garlic, onion powder, ginger, sesame oil, sweetener and Aminos (or soy sauce).
+- Place a saucepan over medium heat and add in your chicken stock, lemon juice, garlic, onion powder, ginger, sesame oil, sweetener, and Aminos (or soy sauce).

-- Bring the sauce to a boil, then reduce the heat to simmer and let the sauce reduce for 10 minutes.
+- Bring the sauce to a boil, then reduce the heat to a simmer and let the sauce reduce for 10 minutes.
 Stir often so the sauce doesn't scorch.
-This recipe will yield about a 1/2 cup of sauce once it has reduced.
+This recipe will yield about a 1/2 cup of sauce once it has been reduced.
 If you like things extra saucy you may prefer to double this sauce.

 - Place your cooked chicken pieces into a large bowl or dish and pour the sauce over the chicken.